Graysons Solicitors

 Various organisations measure house prices, and their methods and results vary.
 Some of those that have released figures this year are:

-• Halifax saw a monthly increase of 0.7% in January
+• Halifax saw a monthly increase of 0.8% in January and 0.3% in February and a year on year growth of 1.3%.

 Average house prices